openhab/openhabian/docs/openhabian.md

 ![openHABian-config menu](images/openHABian-config.png)

 The configuration tool is the heart of openHABian.
-It is not only a menu with a set of options, it's also used in a special unattended mode inside the ready to use images.
+It is not only a menu with a set of options, it's also used in a special unattended mode to automate the setup run, as either part of the RPi image as well as in a manual install.

 ⌨ - A quick note on menu navigation.
 Use the cursor keys to navigate, <kbd>Enter</kbd> to execute, <kbd>Space</kbd> to select and <kbd>Tab</kbd> to jump to the actions on the bottom of the screen.
 Press <kbd>Esc</kbd> twice to exit the configuration tool.